echoreader/wealthhustle.blog/src/content/posts/how-to-start-online-business-with-no-money.md

 - Mike (truck driver) → $11K in 90 days selling a $27 Notion template about trucking logs
 - Jasmine → quit her barista job after 60 days of TikTok affiliate marketing about books

+> Want to scale your new business?
+Read [Email Marketing Automation for Small Business](https://wealthhustle.blog/email-marketing-automation-for-small-business-affordable/) to learn how automation can help you grow faster.

 ## My Biggest Mistakes So You Don’t Make Them

 - Trying five ideas at once (choose one)